Technology Management - 2020-21 Graduate Catalog

 Master of Technology Management

-The time required to complete the program varies from four to five semesters of full-time study.
+The time required to complete the program varies from three to four semesters of full-time study.
 Part-time students must adjust their schedule for completion accordingly.

-The Master of Technology Management program consists of four components.
+The Master of Technology Management program consists of three components.
 Specific courses that meet the component requirements are selected by the student in consultation with and approval of the graduate coordinator in the selected specialization.
-The four components are:
+The three components are:

-- The technology core (six credits) consists of course work in engineering economics and project management;
+- The core (nine credits) consists of course work in project management, data analysis, and research and development in technology;

-- The technology concentration (15 credits) consists of course work in the following specialization areas:
+- The concentration (15-18 credits) consists of course work in the following specialization areas:

 a.
 The Engineering Technology specialization includes reverse engineering, engineering design with emphasis on contemporary solid modeling and finite element analysis, instrumentation and control, automation, green energy and sustainable design, quality systems and related advanced course work.

 b.
-The Construction Management specialization includes study of advanced-level construction project and program management; cost estimating, bidding strategy, and control; dispute reduction and resolution; LEED and Lean construction, and related advanced course work.
+The Construction Management specialization includes study of advanced-level construction contracts and dispute resolution; construction management, planning, and scheduling; advanced estimating, bidding strategy and cost control, engineering economics and technical strategic management; LEED and Lean construction, and related advanced course work.

 c.
 The Quality Systems specialization provides a change-oriented curriculum focused heavily on Lean and Six Sigma, and QS 9000 principles.
 Course work is organized to bring students together online around team projects for continuous improvement in manufacturing and non-manufacturing organizations.
 The Quality Systems specialization acknowledges the proliferation of quality standards and changes in education, government, health care and virtually all aspects of modern life in our global culture.

-- The synthesis experience (six credits) options that are determined based upon the student’s choice of Plan I requires a thesis or Plan II requires a major project or synthesis courses.
+- The synthesis experience (3-6 credits) options that are determined based upon the student’s choice of Plan I requires a thesis or Plan II requires a major project or capstone course.
 In this activity, the student synthesizes and applies knowledge derived from the program to solve complex manufacturing or construction related problems or to analyze and develop prototype mechanisms or systems.
 Problems for thesis or major projects derived from the work place are encouraged.

-Total number of credit hours for the MTM program is 33 credit hours including six hours of synthesis experience.
-For a list of the approved MTM program courses, please visit http://www.bgsu.edu/content/bgsu/en/technology-architecture-and-applied-engineering/departments-and-programs/graduate.html.
+Total number of credit hours for the MTM program is 30 credit hours including 3-6 hours of synthesis experience.
+For a list of the approved MTM program courses, please visit:

 Please access graduate courses online by clicking the “Browsing Course Catalog” button at http://www.bgsu.edu/registration-records/courses-and-classes/class-course-information.html.
 Graduate courses offered use the prefix: TECH and CONS.